difince/vGHC-OSD-Workshop/README.md

 - Kubeflow (standalone pipeline or full stack)
 - Jupyter Notebook (only if using a standalone pipeline)

-See the `dev` branch to get all resources needed for this tutorial!
+See the `dev` branch to get all the development sources needed for this tutorial!